Cosmological phase transitions: from particle physics to gravitational waves, semi-analytically: Gravitational wave spectrum

 with $c_s=1/\sqrt{3}$ being the sound speed in the plasma, and where

 represents the initial bubble radius at nucleation.
 With these ingredients we follow Ref.~\cite{Ellis:2019oqb} in order to compute the efficiency factors for each GW source. \end{itemize}

 After determining these thermal parameters, the GW spectrum can be computed using the templates of Ref.~\cite{Caprini:2024hue} for each GW source, including the efficiency factors as prescribed in Ref.~\cite{Ellis:2019oqb}.
-In order to assess the validity of our approximations to find the viable regions of parameter space compatible with the NANOGrav signal~\cite{NANOGrav:2023gor,NANOGrav:2023hvm}, we use \texttt{PTArcade}~\cite{Mitridate:2023oar} to obtain the $1\,(2)\,\sigma$ Bayesian posterior distributions for $\varphi_0$ and $g'_0$, adopting the default configuration \texttt{ceffyl} and neglecting contributions from supermassive black hole binaries.
-For convenience, we summarize below the minimal set of steps required to adopt our results for a generic particle-physics model: \begin{itemize} \item Construct the high-temperature polynomial effective potential $V_{\mathrm{HT}}$ using Eq.~(\ref{eq:explicit_HT_expansion_pot}) whenever field-dependent masses satisfy $m^2_{b(f)}\propto\varphi^2$. \item Include Daisy resummation by computing thermal masses and determining the polynomial coefficients via the Gram-Schmidt or Legendre procedure (Appendix~\ref{app:Daisy_poly_coefficients}). \item Obtain the temperature-dependent effective potential using Eq.~(\ref{eq:Veff_GS_final}) or Eq.~(\ref{eq:Veff_Leg_final}). \item Compute the bounce action using the result in Eq.~(\ref{eq:fit_action})~\cite{Levi:2022bzt}, including the RG evolution of couplings. \item Determine the percolation temperature from Eq.~(\ref{eq:approx_percolation_final}). \item Compute $\alpha$ and $\beta/H$ using Eq.~(\ref{eq:alpha_RSB}) and Eq.~(\ref{eq:beta}), respectively. \end{itemize}
+In order to assess the validity of our approximations to find the viable regions of parameter space compatible with the NANOGrav signal~\cite{NANOGrav:2023gor,NANOGrav:2023hvm}, we use \texttt{PTArcade}~\cite{Mitridate:2023oar} to obtain the $1\,(2)\,\sigma$ Bayesian posterior distributions for $\varphi_0$ and $g'_0$, adopting the default configuration \texttt{ceffyl}~\cite{lamb2023rapid} and neglecting contributions from supermassive black hole binaries.
+For convenience, we summarize in Table~\ref{tab:summary} the minimal set of steps required to adopt our results for a generic particle-physics model.